Children and Teenagers

 The search for expression is dominant over realism with two signature innovations in Amedeo's art : a tall neck creating a neat distance between head and body and the eyes completely filled in blue that announce surrealism and are certainly a proof of kindness of the artist for his model in the stiff attitude of a teenager.

 This portrait, oil on canvas 100 x 65 cm, was sold by Sotheby's for $ 43M on November 4, 2015, lot 12T in the sale of the Taubman collection, and for HK $ 273M on October 5, 2023, lot 8512.
-Please watch the videos shared in 2015 and 2023 by the auction house.
+Please watch the video shared in 2015 by the auction house.
 The image is shared by Wikimedia.

 Paulette Jourdain had a lifelong involvement in art.
 She opened a gallery after Zbo's death in 1932.

 The portraits of seated models at the Grande Chaumière are set up similarly with small variations in the position of the hands and the orientation of the head.
 The format of the canvas increases, close to life size.
+Amedeo also works on the harmony of rare colors.

 When Paulette Jourdain arrives at Montparnasse, she is a still a child at only 15 year old.
 She obtains to work as a housemaid for Zborowski.
 She is the last model of Amedeo in 1919, for a unique painting, just before he died in January 1920.